 Wild Country’s prices are very competitive and the quality is superlative.
 Most of the crabs are Maryland born.
 This year has been a good one for him, says Pat Mahoney Jr. He gets his mussels from Maine and outsources for shrimp and scallops, but all are first-rate to meet his high standards.
 The menu includes sandwiches, platters plain and fancy, including jumbo shrimp stuffed with crab imperial.
 And of course, the hard shell crabs, which they are known for throughout the county.

 Wild Country Seafood specializes in a variety of seafood, always fresh!
 Photo courtesy of Geoffrey Baker.

 Wild Country Seafood

 At Wild Country, the experience revolves around family.
 Nephew Dave White works the kitchen where he steams, broils and fries the orders as they come in.
 You will find Mahoney Jr. is often on-site shucking oysters.
 His sons Patrick and Hunter as well as daughter Riley often help out at this family business.
 Wild Country is a true family affair!

 Make it an afternoon in Eastport.
 After a bite at Wild Country Seafood step next door to the Annapolis Maritime Museum and its adjacent waterfront park.
-If you decide to carry-out, the museum is an ideal place to picnic right on Back Creek.
-While the museum is temporarily closed, their offices are open and staffers are available to answer questions about the museum’s educational programs and the two-hour cruises on the recently renovated skipjack the “Wilma Lee”.
+If you decide to carry out, the museum is an ideal place to picnic right on Back Creek.
+While the museum is temporarily closed, its offices are open and staffers are available to answer questions about the museum’s educational programs and the two-hour cruises on the recently renovated skipjack the “Wilma Lee”.